DIT112-V20/group-10/README.md

 **_How to use it_**

+Note: you will need some prior technical knowlegde to use the car!

 First you need to add your wifi credentials in this code snippet here:

 ssid should be the name of your network and password your password to the network.